yfyfyufeng/OpenModelHub/doc/demo_and_report/report-UNFINISHED.md

 #### Hybrid Encryption
 Utilizes a combination of symmetric (AES-CBC) and asymmetric (RSA) encryption to protect sensitive data such as user credentials and model/dataset metadata.
 Files and database entries are encrypted at rest.
 #### Authentication & Integrity
-Implements Argon2Key for secure password hashing and HMAC and RSA for data integrity verification.
+Implements Argon2Key for secure password derivation and HMAC and RSA for data integrity verification.
 User sessions are validated via challenge-response mechanisms.
 #### Access Control
 Role-based access (user/admin) with granular permissions.
-Critical operations (e.g., dataset deletion) require re-authentication.
 #### Secure Data Sharing
-Inspired by the invitation system in the prior project, users can share models/datasets via encrypted invitations, revocable by owners.
+Users can share models/datasets via encrypted invitations, revocable by owners.
 #### Audit Trails
 All user actions (uploads, downloads, modifications) are logged with timestamps and hashed to prevent tampering.

 #### Realization
-- User passwords are hashed with Argon2Key and stored alongside public keys.
+- User passwords are hashed with Argon2Key and stored.
-- Database fields containing sensitive data (e.g., model parameters) are encrypted using hybrid encryption.
+- Database fields containing sensitive data (e.g., model parameters) are encrypted using symmetric encryption.
 - The frontend integrates with the security module to enforce role-based UI rendering and API access.
-- Security checks are embedded in the database interface layer to prevent SQL injection and unauthorized queries.
+- Security schema designed to guarantee data security, retrievability, and timely revocation.

 This section aligns with the project’s focus on usability while ensuring compliance with confidentiality, integrity, and availability principles.